Nervosys/Botnix/pkgs/README.md

-# Contributing to Nixpkgs packages
+# Contributing to Botpkgs packages

-This document is for people wanting to contribute specifically to the package collection in Nixpkgs.
+This document is for people wanting to contribute specifically to the package collection in Botpkgs.
 See the [CONTRIBUTING.md](../CONTRIBUTING.md) document for more general information.

 ## Overview